-Lendable proceeds of the Issue 2021-3A Bonds to Target Areas and home prices are defined based on local demographics.
+Home prices and lendable proceeds of the Offered Bonds to Target Areas are defined based on local demographics.
 As of August 2021, THDA income limits will range from \$68,600 to \$118,020, depending on household size and geographic location.